yojoecapital/notes/CS-584 Machine Learning/2+3-Model-Evaluation.md

 In case the dataset is imbalanced, there are some strategies for better sampling:

-1. ==Stratified Cross Validation== splitting the dataset into folds while preserving the original class distribution in each fold
+1. **Stratified Cross Validation** splitting the dataset into folds while preserving the original class distribution in each fold
-2. ==Weighted Sampling== increases the importance of classes with smaller number of experiments (this can be done by repeating objects across multiple samples)
+2. **Weighted Sampling** increases the importance of classes with smaller number of experiments (this can be done by repeating objects across multiple samples)

 <img src="images/image-20230831141527851.png" alt="image-20230831141527851" style="zoom:67%;" />